yanisaspic/scEVE/README.md

 ./run/setup.sh
 ```

-## 3. Generating our results.
+## 3. Conducting the analyses.
-If a computer cluster is used, the SLURM scripts stored in `./run/array/` can be ran directly.
+If a computer cluster is used, the SLURM scripts stored in `./run/array/` can be used directly.

 ```bash
 sbatch ./run/array/get_real.sbatch